 The program is designed for existing IT professionals and project managers who need to further their expertise and credentials in order to achieve their career goals.
-Students will learn to apply knowledge and provide leadership in the IT project management environment; demonstrate an advanced level of intellectual achievement in the context of IT project management; synthesize theory and practice of appropriate project management concepts in the design and development of IT projects; and utilize project management software to help plan, control, and document the use of the Project Management Institute’s Project Management Body of Knowledge.
+Students will learn to use and develop the Project Management Institute’s Project Management Body of Knowledge.
 RMU’s program also includes an applied research and/or internship component, which enables students to gain experience applying their learning to real-world problems.

 University of Maryland Baltimore

 The University of Maryland system has made great strides in online education in recent years, and the University of Maryland Baltimore County adds to this with its online Master of Science in Information Systems.
 UMBC’s online program is based on its popular on-campus program but delivered completely online for those in the middle of professional careers.

 The program’s curriculum is based on close experience with actual industry needs.
 Courses reflect and address today’s IT industry topics, establishing a forward thinking process for tomorrow’s industry challenges.
 Research is a crucial component of UMBC’s program, and students are encouraged to participate in research as well.
 Graduates of UMBC’s program work in IT for some of the top firms in the industry, such as: